A PHP Developer in The JavaScript World

 $ forever start --uid "simpleform" --append -l /var/log/simpleform/forever.log -o /var/log/simpleform/debug.log -e /var/log/simpleform/error.log dist/server/server.js

 To restart the server manually, run the next commands.
-This is needed to be done when a new production distribution is deployed.
+This is needed to be done when a new production build is deployed.

 $ forever list